TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2021-09-03 - Fixes delayed suicide of GLA Demo Technical of up to 0.75 seconds <a name='link__20210903__164_demo_technical_suicide_delay'></a>
 **Changes**

 - **FIX**: The turret of the GLA Technical no longer has to realign up to 0.75 seconds to face directly forward before the vehicle explodes when ordered to suicide.
-It will explode immediately regardless of its previous orientation.
+It will explode immediately regardless of the vehicle's turret orientation.

 **Links**